 Recap—Is Sprint good?

-Sprint’s prices are definitely good.
+Sprint’s prices are lower than many other big name providers.
 As for everything else, there’s room for improvement.

 Sprint’s done a pretty good job of expanding its coverage and speeding up its service in metro areas over the past few years, but it still ranks behind other major providers for coverage, speed, and customer service.